Sleep: The Most Important Part of Your Day

 Minoxidil is an antihypertensive vasodilator that helps transition the hair from the resting phase to the growing phase, thickening it over time.
 The results can take from 4 weeks to 8 months to show, and the product can be purchased from pharmacies as well as other certified sellers.

-Finasteride is a prescription drug for men which is generally taken daily.
+Finasteride is a prescription drug for men used in the treatment of hair loss.
+It is generally taken daily and is considered an effective mens hair loss treatment.
 It works by preventing the conversion of testosterone to dihydrotestosterone (DHT).
 DHT could cause the enlargement of the prostate and stop hair growth.
 And the results of 3 to 4 months of consumption can show some improvements, with significant results after an annual dosage.

 The approach to deal with hair loss, however, should depend on you and your decision to deal with the effects, both positive and negative, if any.
 There may be a method better suited to you, so it is important to make the necessary assessments with the help of a dedicated professional before taking on a particular treatment method.